1,000+ Opportunities

 Find similar grantsNo deadline visible on the program overview page; a linked sub-page with full RFP details exists at /programs/arts-capital/arts-capital-grant.

 Arts Capital Grant is sponsored by Maryland State Arts Council.
-Provides state capital funding for projects that improve or produce a complete, usable, and accessible arts facility.
+Provides organizations with direct access to state capital funding for projects that enhance or create complete, usable, and accessible arts facilities.

 Get alerted about grants like this